wearenolte/wp-woocommerce-api/README.md

 * `bad_permissions` - This means, the user does not have permissions to perform the desired action.

+* `internal_error` - This means, something went wrong in the Server but we don't have more information.
+Server logs and/or Woocommerce log should have more information about this.

 ### Hooks
 There are some actions you can use to add functionality to this plugin.